bax082024/ChatApp-SkoleProsjekt/ReadMe.md

 - Registration
 - Login
-- Password Recovery
 - Chat
+- Password Recovery function.
-- Password Security : SHA256 + Salt is used to encrypt password.
+- Password Security : Uses SHA-256 with a unique salt for each user.
+- Validation : Compares the hashed password against the stored hash.

 ---